United States Marine Corps: Uniforms

-An illustration of U.S. Marines in various uniform setups.
-From left to right: A U.S. Marine in a Marine Corps Combat Utility Uniform with full combat load c.
-2003, a U.S. Marine in a (full) blue dress uniform, a U.S. Marine officer in a service uniform, and a U.S. Marine general in an evening dress uniform.
+An illustration of U.S. marines in various uniform setups.
+From left to right: A U.S. marine in a Marine Corps Combat Utility Uniform with full combat load c.
+2003, a U.S. marine in a (full) blue dress uniform, a U.S. Marine Corps officer in a service uniform, and a Corps general in an evening dress uniform.

 The Marine Corps has the most stable and most recognizable uniforms in the American military; the Dress Blues dates back to the early 19th century and the service uniform to the early 20th century.
 Only a handful of skills (parachutist, air crew, explosive ordnance disposal, etc.) warrant distinguishing badges, and rank insignia is not worn on uniform headgear (with the exception of an officer's garrison service cover).

 Marines have four main uniforms: dress, service, utility, and physical training.
 These uniforms have a few minor but very distinct variations from enlisted personnel to commissioned and non-commissioned officers.
 The Marine Corps dress uniform is the most elaborate, worn for formal or ceremonial occasions.
 There are four different forms of the dress uniform.
 The variations of the dress uniforms are known as "Alphas", "Bravos", "Charlies", or "Deltas".
 The most common being the "Blue Dress Alphas or Bravos", called "Dress Blues" or simply "Blues".
 It is most often seen in recruiting advertisements and is equivalent to black tie.
 There is a "Blue-White" Dress for summer, and Evening Dress for formal (white tie) occasions, which are reserved for SNCO's and officers.
 Versions with a khaki shirt in lieu of the coat (Blue Dress Charlie/Delta) are worn as a daily working uniform by Marine recruiters and NROTC staff.

-The service uniform was once the prescribed daily work attire in garrison; however, it has been largely superseded in this role by the utility uniform.
-Consisting of olive green and khaki colors.
-It is roughly equivalent in function and composition to a business suit.

 The utility uniform, currently the Marine Corps Combat Utility Uniform, is a camouflage uniform intended for wear in the field or for dirty work in garrison, though it has been standardized for regular duty.
 It is rendered in MARPAT pixelated camouflage that breaks up the wearer's shape.
-In garrison, the woodland and desert uniforms are worn depending on the Marine's duty station.
 Marines consider the utilities a working uniform and do not permit their wear off-base, except in transit to and from their place of duty and in the event of an emergency.